kiwiFaL/kiwifal.github.io/_pages/about.md

 This site provides comprehensive resources, guides, and best practices for aviation software certification under DO-178C standards.

-## Our Mission
+## My Mission

-Our mission is to simplify the understanding and implementation of DO-178C requirements for aviation software developers, verification engineers, and certification specialists.
+My mission is to simplify the understanding and implementation of DO-178C and related material for aviation software developers, verification engineers, and certification specialists.
+Too much confusion floats around and this creates inefficiencies or less "safe" software.
+The key thing to understand is DO-178 is about intended function, which feeds into safety but does not in itself make software safer.
+Please start with the intended function page as an intro

 ## Content